-With Australia’s whale watching season just around the corner, it’s about time you organise your weekend plans!
+With Australia’s whale watching season just around the corner, it’s about time we discover some of the top spots!

 While visiting the coast during the chilly winter months probably isn’t on the top of your to-do list, we’re here to tell you that this year’s whale watching season will make the cool breeze worth it!

-Whether you’re looking to set sail on a whale watching boat tour, get up close and personal in a diving experience, or stay a little drier and see these majestic creatures from a distance, our list of the 10 best places for whale watching in Australia will have you seeing humpbacks in no time.
+Whether you’re looking to set sail on a whale watching boat tour, get up close and personal in a diving experience, or stay a little drier and see these majestic creatures from a distance, our list of the best whale watching spots in Australia will have you seeing humpbacks in no time.

 Whale watching season in Australia is usually between May and November of each year.
 Pending on the spot, you are more likely to see a specific type of whale.